-This course is delivered via work-based learning so all students should be competing or have a coaching/analysis role in a sports/athletics club.
+This course is delivered via work-based learning so all students should be competing or have a coaching/analysis role in a partnered sporting academy.

 - You’ll learn from our expert teaching team who are actively involved in research, high-performance sport and applied sport science consultancy.
 They are also members of leading professional bodies